Mound Station, IL Demographics

 A map of Mound Station's Population by Race

-Of the 1,466 places in Illinois, Mound Station is the 1323rd most populous.
+Mound Station is ranked the 1269th most populous place in Illinois, out of 1,461 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Mound Station was ranked the 1323rd most populous place in the 2020 Census.

 Mound Station's White Population